GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation

-\textbf{\textit{DomainNP}}: \verb|(call @getProperty ((CP)| \verb|(call @domain (RelNP)))(RelNP))|.
-When designing an IR, such redundant and ambiguous semantics should be clarified into more definitive and orthogonal representation \cite{campagna2019genie}.
-Thus in \tools, we unify all such unnecessary distinctions and prune redundant structure in the logical forms to distill the core semantics.
-In the previous example, \tool instead only requires a simple concept constraint ``\texttt{<C>} \textit{concept} \texttt{</C>}'' as the noun modifier.
-This not only makes the language more regular and hence simpler for both the users and semantic parser, but also facilitates the next-step compilation from IR to the downstream formal languages.
+When designing an IR, such redundant and ambiguous semantics should be clarified into more definitive and orthogonal representations \cite{campagna2019genie}.
+Thus in \tool, we unify all such unnecessary distinctions and prune redundant structures in logical forms to distill the core semantics.
+In the previous example, \tool only requires a simple noun modifier ``\texttt{<C>} \textit{player} \texttt{</C>}'' as the concept constraint.
+This not only makes the language clearer for users and semantic parsers to comprehend, but also facilitates the next-step compilation from the IR to the downstream formal language.